 by Carl Mickelson

-Jake Valentine, center, holds his team’s state championship trophy alongside his teammates, including Charlie Woods.
+Jake, center, holds his team’s state championship trophy alongside his teammates, including Charlie Woods.

 You’ve always heard “Never meet your heroes.”
 However, no one has ever advised against balling out in a clutch tournament situation and pushing your team to win the state championship in front of a legendary 15-time major championship winner.
-So, that’s exactly what then-sophomore Jake Valentine, a Benjamin School (Palm Beach) teammate of Tiger Woods’ son Charlie, did at last November’s Florida state high school golf championship.
+So, that’s exactly what then-sophomore Jake, a Benjamin School (Palm Beach) teammate of Tiger Woods’ son Charlie, did at last November’s Florida state high school golf championship.

-Valentine – fresh off of an enlightening two-day experience at the College Golf Experience Top25 DI Exposure Camp (East) at Chateau Elan, where he had the opportunity to engage with and learn from a dozen top college golf coaches – holed the winning putt on the 18th hole to clinch Benjamin School’s title.
+Jake – fresh off of an enlightening two-day experience at the College Golf Experience Top25 DI Exposure Camp (East) at Chateau Elan, where he had the opportunity to engage with and learn from a dozen top college golf coaches – holed the winning putt on the 18th hole to clinch Benjamin School’s title.
 The championship moment went viral online thanks to a celebration that involved the famed father/son Woods duo.
-With the three teams tied and Valentine the last Benjamin golfer on the course, he jarred a lengthy birdie putt on the 17th hole to take the lead.
+With the three teams tied and Jake the last Benjamin golfer on the course, he jarred a lengthy birdie putt on the 17th hole to take the lead.
 He then secured the deciding putt on 18, sending the gathered crowd into a frenzy.

-Valentine says his time at the CGX Top25 East Camp was the perfect preparation for a big tournament.
+Jake says his time at the CGX Top25 East Camp was the perfect preparation for a big tournament.

 “I wasn’t as nervous as you would think.
 I’d just finished playing in front of a dozen of the best college coaches in the country.” – Jake Valentine (2026)